lavrenovamaria/42-fract-ol/README.md

 ```
 ### 2. Open the window
 When we run the previous code, nothing pops up and nothing is rendered, because we didn't create the window.
 Call `mlx_new_window` to open a window.
 This function returns a pointer to the window we just created.
 We can also give a height, width and a title to our window.
 And we need to call `mlx_loop` to render the window.
+* Both X-Window and MacOSX graphical systems are bi-directionnal.
+On one hand, the program sends orders to the screen to display pixels, images, and so on.
+On the other hand, it can get information from the keyboard and mouse associated to the screen.
+To do so, the program receives "events" from the keyboard or the mouse.
+To receive events, you must use this function.
+This function never returns.
+It is an infinite loop that waits for an event, and then calls a user-defined function associated with this event.
+A single parameter is needed, the connection identifier mlx.
+*
+`int mix_loop(void *mlx_ptr)`
 ```c
 #include <mlx.h>